Stephen Schwarzman is not important to AI ethics because he has a theory of machine consciousness.

 That is exactly what happened at MIT.

 MIT's account of the Schwarzman College of Computing says the institute's 2018 initiative represented a $1.1 billion commitment enabled by Schwarzman's $350 million gift.
-The MIT News announcement made the intended frame even clearer at the time: this was not just a new school for more coding talent, but an attempt to connect computing's rapid expansion with its social and ethical application.
-In other words, Schwarzman's money was being used to help create a place where AI and computing could be treated as civilizational questions, not merely engineering triumphs.
+The MIT News announcement made the intended frame even clearer at the time: this was more than a new school for coding talent.
+It was an attempt to connect computing's rapid expansion with its social and ethical application.
+In other words, Schwarzman's money was being used to help create a place where AI and computing could be treated as civilizational questions rather than engineering triumphs alone.

 Oxford sharpened the same idea from the humanities side